The Definitive Buying Guide

 Feature Crown Pavilions Green Retreats Cabin Master Crane David Salisbury Malvern

-Roof material (standard) EPDM rubber — supplied as a single piece (no joins, no leak paths) Epoxy-resin-coated steel, 4° slope (G); 30° apex (A); foam-backed panels (X1) Firestone EPDM rubber (flat); Kerbit SBS shingles (sloped) Heavy-duty felt, cedar shingles, or grey/terracotta slate-effect tiles Traditional solid roofs, usually tiled; lantern options Onduline, cedar shingle, slatted, bitumen tiles, slate-effect, or EPDM rubber
+Roof material (standard) Firestone EPDM rubber — supplied as a single piece (no joins, no leak paths) Epoxy-resin-coated steel, 4° slope (G); 30° apex (A); foam-backed panels (X1) Firestone EPDM rubber — single-piece (flat); Kerbit SBS shingles (sloped) Heavy-duty felt, cedar shingles, or grey/terracotta slate-effect tiles Traditional solid roofs, usually tiled; lantern options Onduline, cedar shingle, slatted, bitumen tiles, slate-effect, or one-piece EPDM rubber (Office range)

 Roof type Flat (Contemporary); pitched (Heritage/Sandringham/Clarence/Buckingham) Flat (G); apex (A); insulated panel (X1) Flat or sloped, model-dependent Pitched (various profiles) Pitched tiled roofs; lanterns optional Pent, flat, apex, hipped — model-dependent